Ælfthryth, Countess of Flanders

 Ælfthryth of Wessex (c.
 877 – 7 June 929), also known as Elftrudis (Elftrude, Elfrida), was an English princess and a countess consort of Flanders to Baldwin II.

 Life

-She was the youngest daughter of Alfred the Great, the Saxon King of England and his wife Ealhswith.
+She was the youngest daughter of Alfred the Great, the King of the Anglo-Saxons and his wife Ealhswith.
 Her siblings included King Edward the Elder and Æthelflæd, Lady of the Mercians. Ælfthryth was educated along with her elder brother Edward, marking a rare instance of a princess getting equal education to a prince.

-Between 893 and 899, Ælfthryth married Baldwin II (died 918), Margrave of Flanders.
+Between 893 and 899, Ælfthryth married Baldwin II (died 918), Margrave of Flanders. Ælfthryth died on 7 June 929 and was buried next to her husband at Saint Peter's Abbey in Ghent.